yan-zhanglab/yan-zhanglab.github.io/_members/Lab-Member.md

 - Ph.D. students
 - Undergraduate researchers

-If you are interested in joining the Zhang Lab, please email me with:
+If you are interested in joining the Zhang Lab, please email me at yz473[at]rice[dot]edu with:

 - Your CV
 - A brief description of your research interests